shaunagm/WelcomeBot/README.md

 There are also some miscellaneous files that you can ignore for now.
 We'll clean them up eventually. :)

 ## Setting up
-Currently, the bot is only compatibility with Python 2.x.
+Currently, the bot is only compatible up to Python 2.7.

 To run the bot: